-On June 1, 2022, WLF urged the Supreme Court to hear an important case about the attorney-client privilege.
+On January 23, 2023, the Supreme Court dismissed as improvidently granted an important case about the attorney-client privilege.
+This news was disappointing for WLF, which filed an amicus brief supporting the petitioner.
 The Ninth Circuit held that a document containing legal advice is not privileged if the primary purpose of the document is to provide tax advice.
-WLF’s amicus brief explains how this rule will cause companies to curtail internal investigations.
-Next, the brief argues that even if the holding is limited to tax advice, it exemplifies tax exceptionalism.
-Finally, the brief explains that review is necessary to ensure uniform application of Rules 26 and 501.
+WLF’s amicus brief explained how this rule would cause companies to curtail internal investigations.
+And rather than object to the Ninth Circuit’s rule without providing an alternative, WLF’s brief gave two alternatives that better protect the attorney-client privilege.
+The brief also argued that even if the holding is limited to tax advice, it exemplifies tax exceptionalism, which the Court has recently rejected.